 2.5 Demonstrate strategies to collect local condition information.

 Range: real-time weather information for a given area, snow and/or avalanche conditions, crack and crevasse status, tide conditions.

 2.6 Demonstrate knowledge of, and role model, accepted tour operator practices.

 Range: IAATO/AECO site guidelines, local area rules and laws including access issues and protocols, Leave No Trace.

-Lead a Hike in Non-Technical Terrain is for field staff/guides who may be in charge of leading polar day hikes (a day is anything inside 12 hours) hours in terrain that may include, dry glacial areas, outwash plains, beach and sub tidal zones, mountains and passes.
+Lead a Hike in Non-Technical Terrain is for field staff/guides who may be in charge of leading polar day hikes (<12 hours) in terrain that may include, dry glacial areas, outwash plains, beach and sub-tidal zones, mountains and passes.
 Such hikes shall not require the use of a rope or other technical alpine equipment in order to safely manage them.
 Hikes may include snow or ice travel where a fall will not result in an uncontrollable slide.
 It may include areas where known and manageable cracks and crevasses are present.
 It is a minimum requirement for longer hikes outside a landing zone or field camp area.

-Logged experience > 50 hikes led (at least 25 in a polar environment), current 1st Aid certificate, PTQ Radio and Comms, PTQ Navigation/GPS Skills.
+Logged experience > 40 hikes led (at least 15 must have been in a polar environment), current 1st Aid Certificate, PTQ Radio and Comms, PTQ Navigation, PTQ Snow and Ice Crack Awareness.

 - Lectures 4

 - Quizzes 0